remyroo/bucket-app/README.md

 # BucketApp

+This is a simple bucketlist application built using Angular2.

+It is powered by an API built with Django Rest Framework.
+You can take a look at API here: [cp3 repo](https://github.com/andela-rwachira/cp3/tree/develop)

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
-It is powered by an API built using Django Rest Framework.
-You can take a look at the repo here: [cp3](https://github.com/andela-rwachira/cp3/tree/develop)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+Make sure you follow the instructions to run the [API's server](https://github.com/andela-rwachira/cp3/tree/develop) as well, otherwise this app will not be able to send/receive data.

 ## Code scaffolding